 For HPV-Positive Women, Test Can Guide Cervical Cancer Screening Follow-Up

-A new test can help to improve the clinical management of women who screen positive for human papillomavirus (HPV) infection in routine cervical cancer screening, an NCI-led study has shown.
+A new test, called dual stain, may help improve how doctors care for women who test positive for human papillomavirus (HPV) infection during routine cervical cancer screening, an NCI-led study has shown.
 HPV tests detect infections with the cancer-causing types of HPV.

-As HPV testing becomes more central to cervical cancer screening, “the challenge is how to best manage, or triage, HPV-positive women,” said senior investigator Nicolas Wentzensen, M.D., Ph.D., of NCI’s Division of Cancer Epidemiology and Genetics (DCEG).
+As HPV testing becomes a more common method of cervical cancer screening, “the challenge is how to best manage, or triage, HPV-positive women,” said the study’s senior investigator, Nicolas Wentzensen, M.D., Ph.D., of NCI’s Division of Cancer Epidemiology and Genetics (DCEG).

 “This is a very important study,” said Mark Stoler, M.D., associate director of Surgical Pathology and Cytopathology at the University of Virginia School of Medicine.
 It’s the first study performed in the United States, Dr. Stoler continued, “that really provides the assurance that [dual stain] is a better triage test” than the Pap test.

-Current guidelines for cervical cancer screening recommend one of three approaches: the Pap test alone, the HPV test alone, or a combination of the two—known as an HPV/Pap cotest.
-According to the US Preventive Services Task Force (USPSTF), women age 30 to 65 years at average risk of cervical cancer can be safely screened with an HPV test or HPV/Pap cotest every 5 years.
+According to the US Preventive Services Task Force, women age 30 to 65 years at average risk of cervical cancer can be safely screened with an HPV test or HPV/Pap cotest every 5 years.

 The dual-stain approach has been under study for more than a decade, Dr. Stoler said.
 It measures the presence of two specific proteins, p16 and Ki-67, in a sample of cervical cells.
 The expression of p16 is strongly linked with HPV infection, and Ki-67 is used as a biomarker for the rapid cell division seen in precancers and cancer.

 Searching for a Better Triage Test for HPV-Positive Women

-Women with a normal, or negative, Pap test result were recommended to repeat the cotest in 1 year, while women with an abnormal, or positive, Pap test result were referred for immediate colposcopy.
-Colposcopy results can reveal a range of disease states, including normal, low-grade to high-grade precancer, and cancer.
+Women with a normal Pap test result were advised to repeat the cotest in 1 year, whereas women with an abnormal result were referred for immediate colposcopy and biopsy.
+Biopsy results can reveal a range of disease states, including normal, low-grade to high-grade precancer, and cancer.

-Based on the 5-year risks of cervical precancer, the researchers determined that women with a negative dual-stain result can wait 3 years before being screened again.
+Based on the 5-year risks of cervical precancer, the researchers determined that HPV-positive women with a negative dual-stain result can safely wait 3 years before being screened again.

-The higher sensitivity (i.e., better identifying women with a higher risk of having precancer) and its specificity (i.e., better at identifying those with a low risk) of the dual stain-test compared with the Pap test is impressive, Dr. Stoler said.
+The higher sensitivity (i.e., better at identifying women with a higher risk of having precancer) and specificity (i.e., better at identifying those with a low risk) of the dual stain-test compared with the Pap test is impressive, Dr. Stoler said.

-“It’s very hard to have a test that improves sensitivity and specificity, but dual stain does it because of the biology behind the development of the test,” he said.
+“It’s very hard to have a test that improves sensitivity and specificity, but dual stain does it because of the biology behind the development of the test,” he explained.

 Learning More About Dual Stain

-The dual stain test is already being marketed and used in several countries, including Canada, Europe, and Australia, Dr. Stoler said.
-The clinical trial that would form the basis of clearance of the dual stain test by the Food and Drug Administration for its use in the United States is currently ongoing, he added.
+The dual-stain test is already being marketed and used in several countries, including Canada, Europe, and Australia, Dr. Stoler said.
+The clinical trial that would form the basis of FDA clearance for the dual-stain test in the United States is currently ongoing, he added.

 In the future, HPV testing followed by dual stain for primary cervical cancer screening may be a more efficient alternative to HPV/Pap cotesting, Drs.
 Wentzensen and Clarke said.